Aditya986025/Hnadwritten-Digits-Artificial-Nural-network-/README.md

 - * Activation Functions: Likely ReLU for hidden layers and Softmax for the output.
 - * Architecture: Deep feedforward neural network with multiple fully connected layers..

+In conclusion, the Handwritten Digits Recognition using Artificial Neural Networks (ANN) demonstrates how deep learning can accurately classify handwritten digits (0–9) by learning complex patterns from image data.
+By training on datasets like MNIST, the ANN effectively captures visual features such as curves and strokes through multiple layers of neurons.
+This project not only highlights the power of neural networks in image classification tasks but also lays the foundation for real-world applications like postal code recognition, cheque processing, and digit-based automation systems.
+The success of the model reinforces the importance of ANNs in the field of computer vision and intelligent pattern recognition.